cockroachdb/docs/src/current/cockroachcloud/advanced-cluster-management.md

 You can add or remove nodes from your cluster through the Console.
 See [Planning your cluster]({% link cockroachcloud/plan-your-cluster.md %}) for cluster requirements and recommendations before proceeding.

 {{site.data.alerts.callout_info}}
 You cannot scale a multi-node cluster down to a single-node cluster.
-For new CockroachDB {{ site.data.products.cloud }} organizations created after September 26, 2024, a cluster must have at least 3 nodes per region.
 {{site.data.alerts.end}}

 To add or remove nodes from your cluster: